-- 1. Demonstrate comprehension of simple wants, needs and advice. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to demonstrate comprehension of simple wants, needs and advice. - 2.
-Express basic needs using previously learned words and phrases in a simple conversation. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to express basic needs using previously learned words and phrases in a simple conversation.
-Students will use the online discussion form to practice with their peers.
-The teacher will then have a one-on-one assessment with each student. - 3.
-Describe past actions and future plans in oral and written forms. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to describe past actions and future plans in oral and written forms. - 4.
-Identify the appropriate action after an accident. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies needed to identify the appropriate action after an accident.
+1. Discuss job related goals.

+-Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to discuss job related goals.

+2. Demonstrate the abillity to ask for and give advice

+-Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies of asking for and giving advice.

+3. Demonstrate the ability to describe past activities and events

+-Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to describe past activities and events.

+4. Identify the procedures involved in a job interview.

+-Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of stategies to identify the procedures involved in a job interview.

+5. Describe a future possibility and a sequence of future events.

+-Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to describe a future possibility and a sequence of future events.